 Just know, if you have a tattoo – you might have to cover it up, find a tattoo friendly location, or just skip this experience altogether.

 The Golden Pavilion (Kinkaku-ji) is a Buddhist temple in Kyoto.
 The name is derived from the fact that the entire building has historically been kept up with gold leaf to purify it of negative thoughts and pollution.

 This temple was one of the features I was most excited to view, so it is possible that my expectations were too high.
 However, upon arrival, I was disappointed to see that there was an entry fee.
-I understand the need to put a price tag on a temple that requires so much upkeep, but it was kind of unexpected when the other shrines and temples have been free.
+I understand the need to put a price tag on a temple that requires so much upkeep, but it was kind of unexpected when it’s literally just to walk in and walk back out.

 Go on a holiday.

 As I later found out, I went to Kyoto on Labor Thanksgiving Day, and I felt like a sardine nearly the entire time.

 Anytime I tried to take a photo, another tourist was smushing into me or was in my shot.
 Walking through the bamboo grove was almost arduous.
 Walking across one bridge took us 35 minutes.
 Lines to restrooms were impossibly long.